 Best Foods to Eat During Keto Diet

 1. Fatty seafood

-Edible shellfish such as mussels, lobsters, oysters, clams, and crab are low-carb, protein-rich, and keto-friendly.
-For example, 100 grams of crab meat provides 20 g protein, 1.76 g fat, and zero carbs.
+Edible shellfish such as mussels, lobsters, oysters, clams, and crabs are low-carb, protein-rich, and keto-friendly.
+For example, 100 grams of crab meat provides 20 g of protein, 1.76 g of fat, and zero carbs.

 2. Keto-safe Veggies

-Above-ground vegetables are usually the best options for a keto diet.
-You can include lettuce, spinach, eggplant, asparagus, and olives.
+You can also include lettuce, spinach, eggplant, asparagus, and olives in your keto diet.
 One hundred grams of spinach, lettuce, and asparagus contain no more than 2 grams of net carbs.